orra-dev/orra/README.md

 #### 1. Base Planning

-Your agents stay clean and simple (wrapped in the Orra SDK):
+Your agents stay clean and simple (wrapped in the orra SDK):

 **Python**
 ```python